 From 1969 to 1997, the percent of persons age 25 to 54 working full-time year round increased from 53.0 percent to 62.6 percent, with changes varying by sex and educational attainment level.

 In 1969, a total of 27.5 percent of women age 25 to 54 worked full-time year round; by 1997, that percentage increased to 50.2 percent.
 By educational attainment, all groups of women experienced a rise in the percent working full-time year round.
 However, those women with a college degree or higher reported the smallest increase among the groups shown in the chart at 18.9 percentage points.

 The percentage of men working full-time year round decreased from 80.6 percent in 1969 to 75.4 percent in 1997.
 By educational attainment, all groups of men experienced a decline in the percent working full-time year round; the largest decrease among the groups in the chart was for men with a high school diploma, down 10.5 percentage points.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Change in percent of persons working full-time year round varies by sex and education on the Internet at http://www.bls.gov/opub/ted/1999/sept/wk4/art05.htm (visited May 24, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Change in percent of persons working full-time year round varies by sex and education at https://www.bls.gov/opub/ted/1999/sept/wk4/art05.htm (visited September 27, 2022).